subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 Figure 6: The Ising model in two dimensions

 Spontaneous magnetisation happens in a system when the spin state of even a single atom propagates through the material and re-orients all the spins.
 We just saw that in one dimension this does not happen, since the correlation between spins fades the further away we get, irrespective of the temperature.
 One way of understanding this is by noting that the spin at a particular atom in the 1D case has at most two other spins which directly influence it, i.e., those of its immediate neighbors.
-However this is not the case in higher dimensions.
-For example for $d=2$, each atom has four neighbors, and as a result if the majority of their spins are aligned in a certain direction, then it influences the target atom to align in the same direction.
+However for $d=2$, each atom has four neighbors, and as a result if the majority of their spins are aligned in a certain direction, then it influences the target atom to align in the same direction.
 Hence the presence of multiple neighbors acts as a kind of error correction when determining the spin value.

 Unfortunately the exact analysis of Ising models for $d\ge 2$ is extremely difficult.
 However there exists a simple approximation method, called mean field analysis or MFA, that preserves important properties such as phase transitions and we will describe that next.

-The energy level for a single spin is given by
+The energy level for a single spin $\sigma$ with neighbors $\sigma_1,...,\sigma_n is given by

 $$ e = -J\sigma\sum_{i=1}^n\sigma_i  $$

-where $n$ is the number of neighbors for the spin.

 The total energy for a configuration of N spins in $d$ dimensions is given by